-Stan Gunter was elected to the Georgia State House of Representatives in 2020.
-He represents the 8th legislative district of Georgia that serves Union, Towns and Rabun Counties and a portion of White County.
-He sits on the Economic Development and Tourism, Appropriations (Public Safety Sub Committee), and Judiciary (Vice Chairman) Committees.
-Also, he served as Deputy Whip in the past Legislative Session.
+In 2020, Stan Gunter was elected to the Georgia State House of Representatives, representing the 8th legislative district covering Union, Towns, and Rabun Counties, along with a part of White County.
+As the Judiciary Committee Chairman, he is also a member of the Agriculture & Consumer Affairs, Appropriations, Economic Development & Tourism, Ethics, Health, Judiciary Non-Civil-Ex-Officio, and Rules Committees.
+Additionally, he served as Deputy Whip during the 2023 Legislative Session.

 Stan was raised in Habersham County where he graduated from Habersham Central High School in Cornelia, Georgia.
 He earned his Bachelor of Science Degree in Chemistry from North Georgia College.
 Upon graduation he took a job with the Department of Agriculture as he worked his way through law school at Woodrow Wilson College of Law in Atlanta.

 Stan began the private practice of law in Blairsville, Georgia in 1991 concentrating in real estate law and litigation while raising a family and getting more involved in the community.
 He was elected as District Attorney for the Enotah Judicial Circuit in 1999 where he served for twelve years.
 Stan reorganized the District Attorney’s office, improving case management internal connectivity and communication and implementing best-practice systems that are still utilized today.
 Stan served as President of the Georgia District Attorneys’ Association in 2003-2004.